 We know that keeping on top of all these new regulations can be confusing, so we have created this short video to introduce your safer Aurigny experience:

 Arriving in the Bailiwick from 17 August 2020

-With effect from 17th August 2020, the Bailiwick (excluding Alderney) will be entering phase 5b.
+With effect from 17th August 2020, the Bailiwick (including Alderney with effect from 3 Sep) will be entering phase 5b.
 This phase reintroduces the grouping of countries, along with new relaxed self-isolation rules for countries in phase 5b.

 The new rules permit travellers arriving from countries in group B the option to self-isolate for 7 days, followed by a SARS-CoV-2 test.
 Providing the result is negative, travellers can leave self-isolation, providing they follow 'passive follow up' rules.
 Further information about the new phase is available on the States' COVID-19 website.

 Passengers are still able to travel into the Bailiwick from group B countries without taking a test, but will still be required to isolate for the full 14-day period.